 With Christmas fast approaching, my relaxed preparations were beginning to feel incomplete.
 A small shopping list, cookies to bake, some extended family to arrive and gifts to be wrapped.

-During a phone call Monday evening, I was thankful to confirm that my mothers Christmas presents had arrived.
-I was concerned to also learn that she was sick and not doing well.
+During a phone call, I was thankful to confirm that my mother’s Christmas presents had arrived.
+I was concerned to learn she was sick and not feeling well.
 She had been sick before, so I initially passed off my concern.
 Her caregiver seemed agreeable when I suggested visiting at the coming weekend.
 Although I did not have peace, I chose to ignore it.
 Tomorrow was Christmas eve after all…

-I was startled by a knock at my door later that Monday evening.
+I was startled by a knock at my door later evening.
 We were not expecting company so I assumed it was a neighbor.
 Instead, I was greeted by an unfamiliar man.
 I kept staring at him searching for something familiar.
-He pushed a stack of packages into my hands and with a quick glance I saw my daughter’s name on the top box.
+He pushed a stack of packages into my hands and with a quick glance, I saw my daughter’s name on the top box.

 The man explained he was an elf helper for secret santa.
 I assured him we had not signed up for anything and there must be a mistake.
 He just continued to smile and said he had to go back to his truck, as there was another item too large to carry with the rest.
 When he returned my husband was by my side.
 The man was carrying a stuffed moose larger than the three children put together.
 Despite our inquiries, he would only say the gifts were from secret santa.

 While the kids enjoyed the giant stuffed moose, I looked at the stack of gifts.
 Not wrapped in paper with images of santa or reindeer, but paper with scripture speaking of Jesus.